stevenfontanella/microlens/README.md

 ---

 All those `+=` and `<<&&=` operators aren't included.
-My opinion is that they shouldn't exist, and that all code for which it's "really nice" to have all those operators available should either be using normal operators instead (if it's an open-source project with code meant to be read by others), or should define them locally (if it's production code), or *at least* import them implicitly from some module called `Weird.Operators`.
-(It's a pity Haskell doesn't have something like "operator modifiers"; it would solve this problem nicely, as well as "let's have lifted versions of `==` and stuff because `liftA2 (==)` is too long" and other similar ones.
+My opinion is that they shouldn't exist, and that all code for which it's “really nice” to have all those operators available should either be using normal operators instead (if it's an open-source project with code meant to be read by others), or should define them locally (if it's production code), or *at least* import them implicitly from some module called `Weird.Operators`.
+(It's a pity Haskell doesn't have something like "operator modifiers"; it would solve this problem nicely, as well as “let's have lifted versions of `==` and stuff because `liftA2 (==)` is too long” and other similar ones.
 You can use Hayoo to find out how many different versions of `==` there are on Hackage.)

 Moreover, `+=` and friends steal lots of nice operator names.
 A search for `+=` over Github shows that pretty much the only package which uses it in the `lens` meaning is `lens` itself.